jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 You can also write your own custom theme for AdapTable.

-To find out more about this - and styling generally - please read the [Adaptable Theming and Styling Guide](../../packages/adaptable/adaptable-theming-guide.md)
+To find out how to your write your custom themes, provide custom icons - and about AdapTable styling generally - please read the [Adaptable Theming and Styling Guide](../../packages/adaptable/adaptable-theming-guide.md)

 ## Basic Example